-- State income tax on income attributable to trade or business (including wages, salary, and unemployment compensation). - Moving expenses. - Educator expenses. - The deduction for the deductible part of self-employed health insurance. - Domestic production activities deduction. - Rental losses. - Loss on the sale or exchange of business real estate or depreciable property. - Your share of a business loss from a partnership or an S corporation. - Ordinary loss on the sale or exchange of stock in a small business corporation or a small business investment company. - If you itemize your deductions, casualty and theft losses (even if they involve nonbusiness property) and employee business expenses (such as union dues, uniforms, tools, education expenses, and travel and transportation expenses). - Loss on the sale of accounts receivable (if you use an accrual method of accounting). - Interest and litigation expenses on state and federal income taxes related to your business. - Unrecovered investment in a pension or annuity claimed on a decedent's final return.
+- State income tax on income attributable to trade or business (including wages, salary, and unemployment compensation). - Moving expenses. • - Educator expenses. - The deduction for the deductible part of self-employed health insurance. - Domestic production activities deduction. - Rental losses. - Loss on the sale or exchange of business • real estate or depreciable property. - Your share of a business loss from a partnership or an S corporation. - Ordinary loss on the sale or exchange of stock in a small business corporation or a small business investment company. - If you itemize your deductions, casualty and theft losses (even if they involve nonbusiness property) and employee business expenses (such as union dues, uniforms, tools, education expenses, and travel and transportation expenses). - Loss on the sale of accounts receivable (if you use an accrual method of accounting). - Interest and litigation expenses on state and federal income taxes related to your business. - Unrecovered investment in a pension or annuity claimed on a decedent's final return. - Payment by a federal employee to buy back sick leave used in an earlier year.